 Schedule your appointment

-If you're not experiencing any pain or swelling around your wisdom teeth or back molars, it's still an excellent idea to have a dental practitioner check their development.
-Contact our office to schedule an appointment with your local dentist today and keep your mouth healthy!
+If you’re not experiencing any pain or swelling around your wisdom teeth or back molars, it’s still an excellent idea to have a dental practitioner check their development.
+Contact our office in Harrisonburg, VA to schedule an appointment with your local dentist, Dr. Steven Saunders, Dr. Victor Saunders, and Dr. Bryan Saunders, today and keep your mouth healthy!